jenschlot/IBM-Bluemix-DevOps-Documentation/docs/Projects/createproject.md

 but since you're like us and prefer to try things rather than read about them, let's do something with JazzHub.

 To start you must register at JazzHub.
 Take a look at [Register or sign in at JazzHub and BlueMix](../Setup/registerandsignin).
-After registration or signing in, you always end up at the JazzHub My Stuff page.
+After registering or signing in, you always end up at the JazzHub My Stuff page.
 From there, you can click **CREATE PROJECT** and fill in the details.
 Most of it is a personal choice, but there are are two important options.
 The first is the repo to use to manage your source code and the second is the option to deploy your app to BlueMix.

-JazzHub provides hosted Jazz SCM and Git repos and also allows you to connect to an existing GitHub repo.
+JazzHub provides hosted Jazz SCM and Git repos and also lets you connect to an existing GitHub repo.
 If you choose hosted Git and you plan on using the Git command line or another Git client, you’ll need the Git Repository URL.
 The repository URL is shown on this page and is also  available later on your project’s pages.
 Or, if you have source code in a project at GitHub, you can choose GitHub as an option and specify the URL to your GitHub repository.

 In addition to enabling auto-deploy for the project, choosing the option to deploy to BlueMix configures the project with other capabilities that are useful for BlueMix development — more about that later.